lsst-dm/dmtn-091/index.rst

 Example Datasets
 ================
 1. LARGE:
-    * The HSC PDR that is currently processed bi-weekly satisfies needs for Large datasets
+    * The HSC PDR that is currently processed bi-weekly satisfies needs for LARGE datasets
-    * Modulo
+    * Modulo DIA
-        1. DIA
-        2. testing of ingestion of DRP data.

 2. MEDIUM:
     a.
 DECam DES-SN fields.